isakbm/Mandelbulb/README.txt

 ----------------------------------------------------------------------------------------------------
 We can generalize even more by considering

-z = z^pow + c
+z = z^pow + c.

-here pow = 2 would give the cases we have been discussing above, but it makes sense to consider higher powers.
-It is simply to deduce what the effect is in the 2D case for complex numbers.
-The result is that we should take the length to the power of pow and we should rotate by phi (pow-1) number of times.
+It is clear that if we set pow = 2 we recover what we considered above, but why not consider other powers.
+It is simple to deduce what the effect is in the 2D case for complex numbers.
+The result is that we should take the length to the power of pow, and we should rotate by phi, (pow-1) number of times.
 This is easy to generalize.

 The name Mandebulb is usually associated with the fractal that you get if you have pow ~ 6 to 8.

 ----------------------------------------------------------------------------------------------------